View free policies procedures examples from all manuals. No obligation, no credit card!

-Producing a balanced set of leading and lagging indicators for your organization is critical to long term success.
+Producing a balanced set of leading and lagging indicators for your company is critical to measuring organizational success.
 Your leading indicators represent metrics that forecast a high probability of future success.
 Balance those with your lagging indicators, which measure how well you are performing today.
 A balanced combinations of both leading and lagging metrics will produce the greatest chance of success.

 Download free sample policies and procedures templates to build a foundation for the continuing success of your organization.